Abdulrahman-122/AWS_Fundamentals/file26.md

     - All of your plans will be checked.
     -helps you optimize your account at scale.
-    -used to optimize cost+efficiency,security...
+    -used to optimize cost+efficiency,security... note;

+    - Trusted Advisor would continuously evaluate and provide recommendations on            cost, security, and performance.
+It would also provide recommendations on best         practices.

 What is AWS IAM access Analyzer?